BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 are nodes that can express, as the name suggests, fallback strategies, ie. what to do next if a child returns FAILURE.

-In short, it ticks the children in order and:
+It ticks the children in order and:

 - If a child returns FAILURE, tick the next one.
 - If a child returns SUCCESS, then no more children are ticked and the Fallback returns SUCCESS.
 - If all the children return FAILURE, then the Fallback returns FAILURE too.

 In the next example, you can see how Sequence and Fallbacks can be combined: